kiikoh/KeeDOS/README.md

 Workflow
 =============

-Some IDEs (e.g., Visual Studio Code, IntelliJ, others) natively support TypeScript-to-JavaScript compilation.
+Some IDEs (e.g., Visual Studio Code, IntelliJ, others) natively support TypeScript-to-JavaScript compilation and have tools for debugging, syntax highlighting, and more.
-If your development environment does not then you'll need to automate the process with something like Gulp.
+If your development environment lacks these then you'll need to automate the compilation process with something like Gulp.

 - Setup Gulp
 1. `npm install -g gulp` to get the Gulp Task Runner.
 1. `npm install -g gulp-tsc` to get the Gulp TypeScript plugin.

 Run `gulp` at the command line in the root directory of this project.
-Edit your TypeScript files in the source/scripts directory in your favorite editor.
+Edit your TypeScript files in the source/scripts directory.
-Visual Studio and IntelliJ have some tools that make debugging, syntax highlighting, and lots more quite easy.
-WebStorm looks like a nice option as well.

 Gulp will automatically:

 * Watch for changes in your source/scripts/ directory for changes to .ts files and run the TypeScript Compiler on them.
 * Watch for changes to your source/styles/ directory for changes to .css files and copy them to the distrib/ folder if you have them there.

+I find Gulp annoying, so consider use a compile script from the command line.

 A Few Notes
 ===========